prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ![](img/WeekEvents/9.png)

 So on this window you can see the following labels for each panel:
 1. This is the **JSON Input** panel.
 Here you can simulate data being sent from one Snippet to another or from a Screen to a Snippet.
-In this window, we'll not be using this, but in our *sales_event* editor Snippet we'll get to see some examples of how this is used.
+We'll not be using this panel for this Snippet, but in our *sales_event* editor Snippet we'll get to see some examples of how this is used.
 2. This is our **JavaScript Editor** where we can run whatever code we need to before rendering our HTML.
 3. After we have run our JavaScript code, we can see in the **JSON Output** panel the JSON-formatted response to the code we've written in the **JavaScript Editor** and what we'll be sending to the HTML screens.
 This is handy for debugging.
 4. Using the info from panel **3**, we can use **HTML Editor** to write some HTML to put some visual structure on our information.
 In the case of this Snippet, we'll be creating a simple list with some buttons for creating, editing, and deleting Events.